NextronSystems/asgard-manual/usage/administration.rst

    Scan option for Bifrost

-This will collect all files with a score of 60 or higher.  and make them available for download in ASGARDs ``Collected Files`` section.
+This will collect all files with a score of 60 or higher and make them available for download in ASGARDs ``Collected Files`` section.

 For Details on how to automatically forward to a sandbox system please refer to the Analysis Cockpit manual.